laurencetuchin/employee-system-api/README.md

 - IntelliJ: An integrated development environment (IDE) for Java and other programming languages.
 - PostgreSQL: An open-source relational database management system (RDBMS) used for storing and manipulating data.

+### Setup and install

+To install and set up the employee management system project, you will need to follow these steps:

+- Clone the project from the repository using Git.
+- Make sure you have the required dependencies installed, including Java 17 and Maven.
+- Navigate to the root directory of the project in your terminal and run the command mvn install.
+This will download and install all of the project's dependencies.
+- Run the command mvn package to build the project and create a jar file.
+- Run the command java -jar target/employee-management-system-0.0.1-SNAPSHOT.jar to start the application.
+- The application should now be running on localhost at the default port (8081).
+You can access it in your web browser by navigating to http://localhost:8081.
+The project is configured with port 8081 in the application.properties file, to change it please update the server port in application properties.